-Forecasting future tracks and intensity of tropical cyclones is more difficult, and has lots of error.
-Computer codes (called models) describing atmospheric physics and dynamics (see the Numerical Weather Prediction (NWP) chapter) are run to forecast the weather.
-But different models yield different forecast tracks.
-So human forecasters consider all the NWP model forecasts, and issue probability forecasts (Fig. 16.49) on the likelihood that any tropical cyclone will strike different sections of coastline.
+Forecasting future tracks and intensity of tropical cyclones is more difficult, and is prone to error.
+Computer codes (called models) describing atmospheric physics and dynamics [see the Numerical Weather Prediction (NWP) chapter] are run to forecast the weather.
+But different models yield different forecasts of hurricane tracks.
+Human forecasters therefore consider all available NWP model forecasts, and issue probability forecasts (Fig. 16.49) on the likelihood that any tropical cyclone will strike different sections of coastline.
 Local government officials and emergency managers then make the difficult (and costly) decision on whether to evacuate any sections of coastline.